emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
+## Novafork
+### Score 15/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 21 servers, but they don't auto-switch if ones fails. ⚠️
+1. Some servers have episode auto-next, but many don't. ⚠️
+1. UI is fine but not much going on. ⚠️
+1. Players have built in subtitles for most content. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
+1. Has decent sorting, but better discoverability options could be added. ⚠️
+1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
+1. Site doesn't work well or look great on mobile. ❌
+1. Site does not have a custom player. ❌

+***
 ## FshareTV
 ### Score: 15/26
 1. Streams load, but it takes a second. ⚠️